 Using a gingerbread house kit is an easy and fun family project.
-Here’s everything you need to know!
+Here’s everything you need to successfully make one in 2019!

 I’m a total newbie at making gingerbread houses.
 I’ve cobbled something together with graham crackers once or twice, but I’d never even attempted the real deal.

-Using a gingerbread house kit makes life SO much easier.
+Using a gingerbread house kit rather than making a from-scratch gingerbread house makes life SO much easier.

 Myles and I used Wilton’s Welcome to Christmas Mini Christmas Village Kit.

 There are so many things that I loved about using a kit: